Matt Gurtler: 2020 U.S. House election

 In February 2020, Gurtler announced his candidacy for the Republican nomination for Congress in Georgia's 9th congressional district, for the seat vacated by Republican U.S. Representative Doug Collins, who ran in the 2020–21 United States Senate special election in Georgia.
 The congressional district is a Republican safe seat.

-During his 2020 campaign, Gurtler has said he supports the repeal of the Affordable Care Act and a rollback of U.S. Food and Drug Administration regulations.
-He opposes federal efforts to address climate change.
+During his 2020 campaign, Gurtler said he supports the repeal of the Affordable Care Act and a rollback of U.S. Food and Drug Administration regulations.
+He opposed federal efforts to address climate change.
 He called for "states with sanctuary cities and loose voting laws" to be "completely defunded."
 He expressed support for the First Step Act.
 He accused "elites like Hillary Clinton" of "violating the Constitution."

-In the Republican primary, Gurtler ran against former Representative Paul Broun, State Senator John Wilkinson, State Representative Kevin Tanner, and Athens gun shop owner Andrew Clyde.
-All the candidates have emphasized their right-wing credentials.
+In the Republican primary, Gurtler ran against former representative Paul Broun, State Senator John Wilkinson, State Representative Kevin Tanner, and Athens gun shop owner Andrew Clyde.
+All the candidates emphasized their right-wing credentials.
 During his campaign, Gurtler posed with a photo at an event with a longtime Georgia white supremacist and far-right activist associated with the National Alliance and Hammerskins; Gurtler was criticized by his primary opponents and others across the political spectrum.
 In the primary, Gurtler and Clyde gained the most votes, advancing to a Republican primary runoff election.
 Clyde defeated Gurtler in the runoff election on August 11 to win the Republican nomination.